-Possible Cause: Firefox does not determine the correct operating system version and it uses the
+Possible Cause: Firefox does not determine the correct operating system version and it uses the iPrint Service Fails when Renaming a Volume Where iPrint Is Hosted

 32-bit client instead of the 64-bit client.

 Action: Use Internet Explorer to install the iPrint client from the IPP page.